· What is the Lidcombe Program?

 What is The Montreal Fluency Centre’s history with the Lidcombe Program?

 The Montreal Fluency Centre has offered Lidcombe Program Clinician Training Workshops since 1999, in collaboration with the Australian Stuttering Research Centre.
 In 2002 the Lidcombe Program Training Consortium was formed in order to establish some quality control over the continuing professional education of the Lidcombe Program.
-Rosalee C. Shenker, Executive Director of The Montreal Fluency Centre, is a charter member of this consortium along with members from Australia, United States, Great Britain, Germany, Denmark, The Netherlands and New Zealand.
+Rosalee C. Shenker, founder of The Montreal Fluency Centre, is a charter member of this consortium along with members from Australia, United States, Great Britain, Germany, Denmark, The Netherlands and New Zealand.
 Since the initial workshop, over 2000 Clinicians have been trained in workshops in Canada and the United States.
-The program of professional education offered by the Montreal Fluency Centre in collaboration with the Lidcombe Programme Training Corsortium (LPTC) is conducted for Speech-Language Pathologists in English and French.
+The program of professional education offered by the Montreal Fluency Centre in collaboration with the Lidcombe Programme Training Consortium (LPTC) is conducted for Speech-Language Pathologists in English and French.
 At least one member of the LPTC is present at all Lidcombe Program Workshops in North America.

 What is the Australian Stuttering Research Centre?